mcveanlab/treeseq-inference/README.md

-If can't run sudo, because you do not have superuser (root) access to your machine, you should be able to download pakages into a local R library folder by running the `install.packages(...)` command above from within an R session, where you will be prompted for a local folder.
+If can't run sudo, because you do not have superuser (root) access to your machine, you should be able to download pakages into a local R library folder by running the `install.packages(...)` command above from within an R session, which will prompt you to create a local folder.
+Any further installation can then be done without `sudo`.

 #### Installing alternative evaluation tools